valine-dev/yacs/README.md

 ## Loicense
 Oi mate!
 Got a loicense for that project Govna?
-Yes, and it is the best one.
+Yes, and it is the best one!

 YACS is licensed under WTFPL with NO WARRANTY.